AmrMahmoud12/Scrap-High-Quality-Skin-Diseases-images-From-DermNet/README.md

 2- low memory causes system block , be carefull !!

 3- images size near 2 GB and they are nearly 20000 images of high quality.

+if you will not use it for now , just star and fork it to  make it easy reached for you again